 ST LUKE'S THEATRE SOCIETY

 The Theatre Society has enjoyed over 60 years of successful operation.
-The society performs 3 or 4 major plays each year plus play readings, in the St Luke's Church Hall.
+The society performs 3 or 4 major plays each year plus play readings.

 Guest directors are invited to lead the major productions, and actors are selected from within the Society or auditioned from the wider community.
 The Society regularly receives positive and encouraging reviews in local media and is widely acclaimed.
 Each season includes up to 8 performances including weekend matinees.